desimilkyway/desi-mws-dr1-datamodel/docs/rv_output/RVRUN/index.rst

 This folder also contains the combined tables of measurements for different surveys/programs.

-I.e. rvpix-main-bright.fits contains rvspecfit measurements from stacked spectra in the  main survey, bright program. rvpix_exp-main-bright.fits contains measurements from single epoch observations in the main survey, bright program.
+I.e. `rvpix-main-bright.fits` contains rvspecfit measurements from stacked spectra in the  main survey, bright program, and `rvpix_exp-main-bright.fits` contains measurements from single epoch observations in the main survey, bright program.

 Contents: